Most Maui public schools to re-open; DOE offers options for displaced students

-Most Hawaii public schools on Maui will begin phased re-openings this week, state Department of Education officials said.
+Most public schools on Maui will begin phased reopenings this week, state Department of Education officials said.

 West Maui schools remain closed, and the DOE has released information for displaced families looking to re-enroll their children in other Maui schools.

-The emergency shelter at Maui High School was being relocated today to the South Maui Gymnasium in Kihei so that the school can transition back to normal school operations this week in two phases with staff returning to work on Monday, and students returning to campus Wednesday.
+The emergency shelter at Maui High School was relocated Sunday to the South Maui Gymnasium in Kihei so that the school can transition back to normal school operations this week in two phases, with staff returning to work today, and students returning to campus Wednesday.

-With the exception of King Kekaulike High School, all Upcountry, South and Central Maui school staff will return to campuses on Monday and students will return Wednesday, officials said.
-The DOE said the staggered schedule will allow the schools to assess damage and staffing capacity to ensure safe re-openings.
+With the exception of King Kekaulike High School, all Upcountry, South and Central Maui school staff will return to campuses today and students will return Wednesday, officials said.
+The DOE said the staggered schedule will allow the schools to assess damage and staffing capacity to ensure safe reopenings.

 Students who were enrolled at a Lahaina school under a geographic exception — including Lahainaluna High boarding students — should enroll at the public school in the geographic area in which they reside, officials said.